Daniela

 “Altiplano” in Spanish translation, the international journal

-of contemporary literature “The Literary Review” (1985) in English translation
+of contemporary literature “The Literary Review” (Fairleigh Dickinson University, 1985) in English translation

-by Pier Francesco Paolini, see also the books Twentieth-century Italian
+by Pier Francesco Paolini, Her work is referenced in the books Twentieth-century Italian

 Literature (1929-1997) in English Translation, by Robin Healey (1998) and Italian